haven-protocol-org/haven-payment-gateway/README.md

 * Root access to your webserver
 * Latest [Haven-currency binaries](https://havenprotocol.org/products/)

-After downloading (or compiling) the Haven Protocol binaries on your server, install the [systemd unit files](https://github.com/monero-integrations/monerowp/tree/master/assets/systemd-unit-files) or run `monerod` and `haven-wallet-rpc` with `screen` or `tmux`.
-You can skip running `monerod` by using a remote node with `haven-wallet-rpc` by adding `--daemon-address node.moneroworld.com:18089` to the `haven-wallet-rpc.service` file.
+After downloading (or compiling) the Haven Protocol binaries on your server, install the [systemd unit files](https://github.com/haven-protocol-org/xUSD-wp/tree/master/assets/systemd-unit-files) or run `havend` and `haven-wallet-rpc` with `screen` or `tmux`.
+You can skip running `havend` by using a remote node with `haven-wallet-rpc` by adding `--daemon-address https://vault.havenprotocol.org` to the `haven-wallet-rpc.service` file.

-Note on security: using this option, while the most secure, requires you to run the Monero wallet RPC program on your server.
+Note on security: using this option, while the most secure, requires you to run the Haven wallet RPC program on your server.
 Best practice for this is to use a view-only wallet since otherwise your server would be running a hot-wallet and a security breach could allow hackers to empty your funds.

 ## Configuration